Spatial and single cell analysis

 ../../_images/f4350c92d4c5e27ab844063c27b0f7ce8798dafe9383906bf2b45492300605f0.png

-Enrichment (Log Fold Change)#
+Enrichment (Log fold change)#

 1. Log fold change (lfc) computes the difference between median intensities of the target sample versus all other samples in the same condition, providing a measure of how many times higher or lower protein levels are in the enriched fraction